lifeu-fulla-chaos/lorenz-bro/meetings.md

     Showed her new and improved backstepping, transmission of a single text message.
 Told her we want to attempt to improve synchronization accuracy with ML.
 Were give the green light.

+-   ### 28th Jan 2025
+    Presented her with all the problems, suggested usage of neuralODE.
+Told us to use non autonomous systems to see if it works with it.
+Pelvan system

+    ### 6th Feb 2025
+    Present her with further problems.
+Approved the idea of using acks and solving for shorter periods of time to simulate fewer states at a time.
+Non autonomous system can have input anywhere.
+Try something to coordinate.

 ## Team meetings

 -   ### 2nd Jan 2025